tywalch/electrodb/README.md

 // new way
 new Service("service_name", {client, table});

+// new way (for better TypeScript support) new Service({entity1, entity2, ...})
 ```

+## The renaming of index property Facets to Composite and Template

+In preparation of moving the codebase to version 1.0, ElectroDB will now accept the `facets` property as either the `composite` and/or `template` properties.
+Using the `facets` property is still accepted by ElectroDB but will be deprecated sometime in the future (tbd).

+This change stems from the fact the `facets` is already a defined term in the DynamoDB space and that definition does not fit the use-case of how ElectroDB uses the term.
+To avoid confusion from new developers, the `facets` property shall now be called `composite` (as in Composite Attributes) when supplying an Array of attributes, and `template` while supplying a string.
+These are two independent fields for two reasons:

+1. ElectroDB will validate the Composite Attributes provided map to those in the template (more validation is always nice)

+2. Allowing for the `composite` array to be supplied independently will allow for Composite Attributes to remained typed even when using a Composite Attribute Template.

 # Coming Soon
 - Default query options defined on the `model` to give more general control of interactions with the Entity.